ImChong/Practice_LeetCode_C/README.md

 >
 > ![Call Hierarchy](./F03_Misc/F02_Supplementary_Materials/callHierarchy.png)
 >
-> The `main.c` file is the entry point of the program, which calls the solution method in the `solutionName_methodNameXX.c` file.
+> The `main.c` file is the entry point of the program, which calls the solution method in the `solution_name__method_name_xx.c` file.
 Meanwhile, the `main.c` file also contains the test cases for the selected solution method.
 >
 > The `cfg` folder contains the configuration files for the common functions and solution methods.
 >
-> - The `compileCfg.h` file is the configuration file for common functions.
+> - The `compile_cfg.h` file is the configuration file for common functions.
 By toggling the `#define` macro, the corresponding common function can be enabled or disabled during compilation.
 >
-> - The `methodCfg.h` file is the configuration file for solution methods.
+> - The `method_cfg.h` file is the configuration file for solution methods.
 By toggling the `#define` macro, the corresponding solution method can be enabled or disabled during compilation.
 >
 > The `doc` folder contains the documentation files and drawing sketches for the question.
 >